ProfRandom/WCB-Canon/Extant Files/Monons 2 - Properties and Parameters.md

 - Integrates habitability and magnetic-field criteria through references to *Planemons 2* and *Stars 6*.
 - Reinforces consistency between Monon equations (*Monons 1 — Framework and Equations*) and the geotic envelope.

-## Physical Properties of Monons

-There are five properties of monons that can be thought of as *physical properties* — insofar as they describe the monon physically or a property of the monon that emerges from the other physical properties.
-These are:

-1. ***Mass*** (m):  The total amount of matter present. (*Mass and weight are not the same — weight depends on gravity; mass does not*.)
-2. ***Density*** (ρ):  The average amount of matter per unit volume — essentially, how tightly packed the monon's materials are.
-This depends on both composition (e.g. rock, ice, metal) and, for larger bodies, gravitational self-compression.
-3. ***Radius*** (r):  The distance from the monon’s center to its surface.
-Technically, this is derived from the monon’s mass and average density — but more on this in a moment.
-4. ***Surface Gravity*** (g):  The strength of gravitational acceleration at the monon’s surface — how strongly it attracts objects located one radius away from its center.
-5. ***Escape Velocity*** (v): The minimum speed needed to completely escape the monon’s gravity when starting from the surface — how much velocity is required to leave the monon entirely.

-These are all intricately interrelated in ways that are much more complicated than we need to account for here.
-For instance, while **radius** *is* derived from **mass** and **density**, it also matters how strongly the mass of the monon is gravitationally acting on itself.
-This causes ***gravitational compression***, which means that the matter is forced into a denser configuration than it would otherwise exhibit *if it were not under such intense gravitational pull*.
-So, it is also true that **density** in some sense is derived from **mass** and **radius**.

-Surface gravity and escape velocity are also very dependent on both mass and radius.
-The farther a point on the surface of the monon is from the monon's center, the less gravitational attraction from the monon it experiences, decreasing according to the ***inverse-square law*** (more on this later).
-And the weaker the surface gravity, the less energy it takes to overcome it, so the lower the escape velocity.

-For our purposes, it is reasonable to simplify things and say:

-> Radius is an *emergent property* of the interaction of mass and density.

-... and not be too overly concerned about the subtleties.

->  **Keppy**: *Sed ego dico*, right?

-Yes; this is our first official invocation of *sed ego dico*, "because I say".
-No, it's not *entirely physically accurate*, but it's good enough for what we need to accomplish.

-Mass and density are also dependent upon what materials the monon is made of: most monons are composed of several materials (rock, ice, liquid water, etc.).
-Rock, itself, can composed of any number of more basic elements and compounds.

-And all of these materials have their own inherent densities.
-Water, for instance, has a density of about 1.0 g/cm³ (and is, in fact the *standard* for material density in the metric system we're using.)
-Iron, on the other hand, has a density of about 7.7 g/cm³  — almost eight times that of water.
-So 1 kilogram of water takes up more volume than one kilogram of iron.

-> There is an old riddle, which was a favorite of my maternal grandfather: "Which is heavier — a pound of iron or a pound of feathers?"
-The trick to the question, of course, is that both *weigh* a pound, but because feathers are less dense than iron, that pound (in its natural state) takes up far more volume than does the iron.

 # Principle of Mass Measurement